 I know now that my life's purpose is to honor and celebrate the great beauty all around me.
 My practice is to open myself in such a way that the creative energy can flow through me unrestrained and without interference from my mind.
 When I first got to the top of Macchi Picchu I was in physical pain.
 I was exhausted, my body hurt.
 In this state it was hard, even there, to feel connected.
 So I found a small place of grass (you're not really allowed to be on the grass so this was actually harder to do than you would think) and sprawled myself out on the ground.
 I laid out my sacred objects I had collected through the trip, bowed to the sun as so many have done before me in this place, and asked the Shakti (creative energy) to move through my in whatever way would serve my own healing and the healing of our world.
 I mostly jut laid there and let breath expand and move through me.
 After a while my breath guided me to roll around a bit, flop myself into gentle twists and odd stretches that allowed me to open and let go of expectations so I could feel the beauty and sacrality all around me.
 To feel this energy and let it move through me is the greatest honor and celebration of all.
 To be intimate with the life force within and all around me is the most healing practice of all.
 To move and feel sensation without judgment or the need to manipulate it is to commune with the spirits of all who came before us.
 We are all breathed by the same divine breath.
 In the face of these trying times in our world I wish this realization on all beings and all things. ------ I'm hesitant to post this photo because I don't love to post challenging poses but I feel this one embodies the words above. #practicepresence #natureheals #movementmedicine #machupicchu #peru 📸 by @lindleyrebecca #fpescapes

 Esther Ekhart is an inspiring woman with an interesting life and philosophy.
 Born in Nigeria, raised in the Netherlands, Nicaragua, Ireland, etc., always seeking answers to the toughest questions she finds them through yoga.
-If you want to know more about her visit her website full with video tutorials, motivation articles and beautifully presented information in accessible language.
+If you want to know more about her visit her website full of video tutorials, motivation articles and beautifully presented information in accessible language.

 A photo posted by Ekhart Yoga (@ekhartyoga) on